-- (a) forfeiture or return of awards, prizes, premiums or proceeds; - (b) written letter of reprimand to the principal, owner or lessee, exhibitor, fitter and/or absolutely responsible person; - (c) disgualification of the exhibiting livestock from further competition; - (d) disqualification of the exhibitor from the show: - (e) disqualification of the fitter from the show; - (f) disqualification of the exhibitor and/or fitter from future local, state and national shows and competitions - (g) A breed society may impose penalties on its members in accordance with their own relevant rules and regulations.
+- (a) Minor violations: - (i) 1st and 2nd violation: written letter of reprimand to the principal, owner or lessee, exhibitor, fitter and/or absolutely responsible person; - (ii) 3rd violation: disqualification of the exhibitor and/or fitter from exhibiting livestock from future local, state and national shows and competitions for 12 months from date of 3rd violation - (b) Major violations: - (i) forfeiture or return of awards, prizes, premiums or proceeds; - (ii) disqualification of the exhibiting livestock from further competition; - (iii) disqualification of the exhibitor from the show; - (iv) disqualification of the fitter from the show; - (v) disqualification of the exhibitor and/or fitter from exhibiting livestock from future local, state and national shows and competitions for a minimum 12 months to a maximum 24 months from date of violation. - (c) A breed society may impose penalties on its members in accordance with their own relevant rules and regulations.

-NOTE: Disqualification may include any or all shows and classes and may be for any number of years in accordance with provisions of show management and the relevant Breed Society.
+NOTE: Disqualification may be in accordance with provisions of show management and the relevant Breed Society.